-If you use a firearm as a means of self-defense in the state of California, you may be found not guilty if your conduct is decided to have been “reasonable under the circumstances.”
+If you use a firearm as a means of self-defense in California, you may be found not guilty if your conduct is decided to have been “reasonable under the circumstances.”
+At Simmrin Law Group, our Los Angeles weapons charges lawyers explain how California defines self-defense when using a firearm.

-Self-defense is a legal strategy that asserts a defendant acted in a manner consistent with protecting themselves, another person, or their property against an injury attempted by another.
-California’s jury instructions allow defendants to use self-defense to justify their actions when charged with certain violent offenses in a criminal trial.
-If through the evidence, self-defense is proven, a jury could acquit a defendant based on the belief that their actions were justifiable under the circumstances.
+Self-defense is a legal strategy that asserts a defendant acted in a manner consistent with protecting themselves, another person, or their property against bodily injury attempted by another.
+Judicial Council of California Criminal Jury Instructions § 3470 allow defendants to use self-defense to justify their actions when charged with certain violent offenses in a criminal trial.
+If self-defense is proven through the evidence, a jury could acquit a defendant based on the belief that their actions were justifiable under the circumstances.

 For a free legal consultation, call (310) 896-2723

-According to California law, a firearm is defined as “a device, designed to be used as a weapon, from which is expelled through a barrel, a projectile by the force of an explosion or other form of combustion.”
-Typical firearms include but are not limited to handguns, pistols, revolvers, rifles, and shotguns.
+According to California Law, a firearm is “a device designed to be used as a weapon, from which is expelled through a barrel, a projectile by the force of an explosion or other form of combustion.”
+Typical firearms include handguns, pistols, revolvers, rifles, and shotguns.

-For conduct to be considered “reasonable under the circumstances,” it must meet the following criteria:
+For conduct to be considered “reasonable under the circumstances,” it must meet certain criteria.
+This includes:

-- You reasonably believed you were in imminent danger of being killed or injured
+- You reasonably believed you were at risk of imminent harm of being killed or injured

 - You reasonably felt you needed to use force to stop this imminent threat